Philadelphia Identity Theft Attorney

 Award winning attorneys committed to aggressively protecting your freedom and your future

 Police and prosecutors have focused their considerable resources on investigating and prosecuting individuals suspected of committing identity theft.
-The tough and tenacious Philadelphia identity theft defense attorneys at the Law Offices of Michael T. van der Veen knows that taking on the government requires painstaking preparation and a client-focused commitment to excellence in order to win.
+The tough and tenacious Philadelphia identity theft defense attorneys at the Law Offices of Michael T. van der Veen know that taking on the government requires painstaking preparation and a client-focused commitment to excellence in order to win.

 Assuming the identity of another person could subject you to severe punishment.
 Long prison sentences and hefty fines coupled with a criminal record are some of the consequences associated with an identity theft conviction, so it is essential that your defense strategy be up to the task of attacking the criminal charges lodged against you.